RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Chapters/Activities/Monthly-Meetups.md

-## EVENTS 1
+## EVENT 01  or 02
 - **Launching ResetHacker STATE/CITY : Meet and greet 01**

 - Agenda :
     Intruducing RESETHACKER, Why and story behind name?
-    Goal : What you want to achive by creating a  chapter?
+    Goal : What we want to achive by creating a chapter?
     FUTURE : Offline meetups, networking and inviting guests offline.

 ## TODOLIST : Formate for chapter Monthly Meetup (Operation Managers & chapter Lead follow)